10 Top Camino Portugues Foods

 1. Pastéis de Nata or Pastéis de Belém

 If you have a sweet tooth, Portugal is the place for you.
-The country has a fantastic range of cakes, pastries and sweet treats.
-The most famous one is probably is the custard tart from Belém, pastel the Belém, and its close ‘cousin’, the ‘pastel de nata’.
-A crunchy pastry with exquisitely sweet custard, quite likely to make it to your daily treat list every single day you spend in Portugal!
+The country has a fantastic range of cakes, pastries, and sweet treats.
+The most famous ones are probably the custard tart from Belém, pastel the Belém, and its close ‘cousin’, the ‘pastel de nata’.
+A crunchy pastry with exquisitely sweet custard is quite likely to make it to your daily treat list every single day you spend in Portugal!

-You can’t get more traditional in terms of Portuguese cuisine than salted cod or ‘bacalhau’.
+You can’t get more traditional in terms of Portuguese cuisine than salted cod or ‘bacalhau‘.
 Ever present in menus across the country, you will find it grilled, with cream, in fish-cake format (pastéis de bacalhau), à Brás with onion, potato, egg, and black olives, among many others.
-A must-try if you are walking the Portuguese Camino.
+It is a must-try if you are walking the Portuguese Camino.

 3. Grilled Sardines

-Grilled sardines or ‘sardinha assada’ are another classic Portuguese dish, celebrated from North to South, particularly around the summer months, especially for the Saint Anthony festival taking place in Lisbon in mid-June.
+Grilled sardines, or ‘sardinha assada,’ are another classic Portuguese dish, celebrated from North to South, particularly during the summer months, especially for the Saint Anthony festival taking place in Lisbon in mid-June.

-If you are missing a warm soup while on the Portuguese Way, then try Portugal’s classic ‘sopa de caldo verde’ or simply ‘caldo verde’.
-Originally from the North of the country and similarly to its Galician ‘cousin’, ‘caldo verde’ basic ingredients are collard greens, potatoes, and onion, with many also adding sausage or other pork meat, so vegetarians beware!
+If you are missing a warm soup while on the Portuguese Way, try Portugal’s classic ‘sopa de caldo verde’ or simply ‘caldo verde’.
+Originally from the North of the country and similar to its Galician ‘cousin’, ‘caldo verde’ basic ingredients are collard greens, potatoes, and onion.
+Many also add sausage or other pork meat, so vegetarians beware!

 5. Alheira do Minho

-Alheira is a type of sausage made with non-pork meats, usually chicken, veal, duck, or rabbit.
-It was originally invented by the Jewish population of Portugal, to escape the country’s Inquisition.
+Alheira is a sausage made with non-pork meats, usually chicken, veal, duck, or rabbit.
+It was initially invented by the Jewish population of Portugal to escape the country’s Inquisition.

 6. Francesinha

-Francesinha is Portugal’s most famous sandwich, from the Porto area.
-But this is no ordinary bread and cheese combination: the francesinha list of ingredients includes bread, sausage, roasted meat, melted cheese on top, and a hot tomato and beer sauce.
+Francesinha is Portugal’s most famous sandwich, and it is from the Porto area.
+But this is no ordinary bread and cheese combination: the Francesinha list of ingredients includes bread, sausage, roasted meat, melted cheese on top, and a hot tomato and beer sauce.
 Can your average sandwich beat that?

 7. Pastéis de Tentúgal

-These popular filo pastries filled with custard were invented in the XIX century in the Nossa Senhora do Carmo convent, in the Coimbra region.
-Another deliciously sweet treat.
+These popular filo pastries filled with custard were invented in the XIX century in the Nossa Senhora do Carmo convent in the Coimbra region.
+They are another deliciously sweet treat.

 8. Leitão à Bairrada

-Also from the Coimbra region, you have the succulent ‘leitão à bairrada’, suckling pig roasted in the traditional way, one of Portugal’s best-known dishes.
+Also from the Coimbra region is the succulent ‘leitão à bairrada‘, a suckling pig roasted in the traditional way, one of Portugal’s best-known dishes.

 9. Seafood Rice

 Fish and seafood lovers are in for a treat in Portugal.
-You will find seafood rice or ‘arroz de marisco’, as well as a wide variety of shellfish and seafood, in most of the country’s restaurants, particularly if you are walking the Portuguese Coastal Way along the Atlantic coast.
+You will find seafood rice or ‘arroz de marisco‘ and a wide variety of shellfish and seafood in most of the country’s restaurants, mainly if you are walking the Portuguese Coastal Way along the Atlantic coast.

 10. Rissóis